 My.EOU Portal Current Students Faculty/Staff

-The Nightingale Gallery is eastern Oregon’s premier exhibition venue for contemporary art and advanced curatorial practice.
+The Nightingale Gallery is eastern Oregon’s premier exhibition venue for contemporary art .
 Situated in the heart of the EOU campus, the Nightingale showcases provocative, academically rigorous exhibitions celebrating the diverse cultural landscapes of the Pacific Northwest.

 The last five years have witnessed a luminous turn in contemporary painting in which light has become the primary index of painting’s interface with lens-based imagery and the digital realm.
 This exhibition surveys the work of six artists pushing the boundaries of traditional painting.